-A shield for a D1 mini ESP8266 board that connects to a RGB LED Matrix panel.Designed by Brian Lough, Ships from Ireland
+A shield for a D1 mini ESP8266 board that connects to a RGB LED Matrix panel.Designed by Brian Lough in Ireland

 A shield for easily controlling RGB LED Matrix using a D1 Mini ESP8266 board.
 This board takes advantages of the cables that come included with most displays.

 This board is designed to work with the awesome PX Matrix arduino library by 2dom

 There are also versions available for ESP32 boards!

 The RGB LED matrix panels are one of the coolest displays you can use with an Arduino, but there is quite a bit of wiring to connect them up and also they are a little awkward to power.
 The panels are only about $20 from aliexpress/eBay